 Deploy your web application as an AWS Elastic Beanstalk application.
 Use the default Elastic Beanstalk CloudWatch metrics to capture 500 Internal Server Errors.
 Set a CloudWatch alarm on that metric.

-Install a CloudWatch Logs Agent on your servers to stream web application logs to CloudWatch.
+Install the unified CloudWatch agent on your servers to stream web application logs to CloudWatch.

 Use Amazon Simple Email Service to notify an on-call engineer when a CloudWatch alarm is triggered.